 Some of you may or may not know that around two years ago, I decided to pursue my passion for aviation by learning how to fly.
 Fast forward two years, I now hold a Australian CASA rated Recreational Pilot's license on the Piper Warrior/Archer and have begun training for my Private Pilot's license.
 The jump from an RPL to PPL is significant!
 The theory exam is a lot harder (probably one of the hardest in the world) and flights are more complex and longer - thanks to studying and applying your ability to prepare a Navigation Plan or Navplan.

-I have prepared this hub to help all rookie pilots such as myself out there who are aware of the challenges of manually preparing Navigation Plans using old school tools such as charts, rulers and Dalton's flight computers.
+I have prepared this article to help all rookie pilots such as myself out there who are aware of the challenges of manually preparing Navigation Plans using old school tools such as charts, rulers and Dalton's flight computers.

 Safe flying everyone!